awsdocs/amazon-mwaa-user-guide/doc_source/vpc-create.md

 ### Option three: Creating a VPC network *without* Internet access<a name="vpc-create-template-private-only"></a>

 The following AWS CloudFormation template creates an Amazon VPC network *without Internet access* in your default AWS Region\.
 This option uses [Private routing without Internet access](networking-about.md#networking-about-overview-private)\.
 This template can be used for an Apache Airflow *Web server* with the **Private network** access mode only\.
-It provides [VPC endpoints and access to the AWS services used by an environment](vpc-vpe-create-access.md#vpc-vpe-create-view-endpoints-attach-services)\.
+It creates the required [VPC endpoints for the AWS services used by an environment](vpc-vpe-create-access.md#vpc-vpe-create-view-endpoints-attach-services)\.

 1. Copy the contents of the following template and save locally as `cfn-vpc-private.yaml`\.
 You can also [download the template](./samples/cfn-vpc-private.zip)\.